 - Research other possible externship options.
 Students may talk to friends, colleagues and faculty members about the kind of work they would like to do.
 They may do research on the internet or in the Career Planning Center to find out what legal organizations in the area would offer the kind of experience they are looking for.
 If a student reaches out to a potential placement, the student must ensure that he or she will be supervised by an attorney who will provide appropriate work assignments and give guidance and feedback on them, and that there is a workspace for him or her on the premises of the placement.
 Once a student has identified a potential placement, he or she must notify the Externship Director and provide contact information for the responsible attorney at the desired placement.
 The Externship Director will contact the proposed placement supervisor to explain the supervision and reporting requirements of the externship program, and ensure that the supervisor understands and is willing to comply.
 All new externship placements must be approved in advance by the Externship Director.

 To enroll in an individual externship, a student must submit two forms.
 The student application form seeks information about the student’s year in law school, number of credits completed and credits sought for the externship.
 The application also seeks general information about the placement.
 The approval form seeks information about the placement, the placement and faculty supervisors, and the nature of the work that will be performed.
 This form must be signed by the faculty and placement supervisors.
 Both forms must be brought to the Externship Director for approval and signature, and the Externship Director will effectuate enrollment.
+The enrollment forms may be found on this webpage under Forms.

-In the fall and spring semesters, externship applications are due by the end of the second week of class of the term in which the externship is being done.
+In the fall and spring semesters, externship applications are due by the end of the first week of class of the term in which the externship is being done.
 Late applications may be accepted for good cause shown; however, credit for work done prior to the submission of the completed application may not be counted towards the required hours.
 It is advisable to submit the externship applications as soon as possible, as they will not be forwarded to the Registrar for enrollment if there is any information missing.

 Summer term enrollment is flexible.
 Students may begin externships at the opening of the June Term, or later in June, or even July.
 Again, however, students must submit all required enrollment applications prior to beginning work at their field placement, or they risk not having their work hours count toward the credits that they are seeking.